scottdejonge/scottdejonge.github.io/src/pages/about.md

 ### Technical

 The best design outcomes on the web are ultimately delivered through their technical implantation.
-I have experience with a full-stack of technologies (HTML, CSS, JavaScript, React, Vue, Node, PHP, AWS) with a primary focus on creating performant website that are simple and intuitive to view and maintain.
+I have extensive experience with a full-stack of web technologies, and a primary focus: creating accessible web experiences that are simple and intuitive to view and maintain.

 ### Business